klvoje/evoTS/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# evoTS - analysis of evolutionary sequences of phenotypic change
+# evoTS - Analyses of evolutionary time-series

 <!-- badges: start -->
 <!-- badges: end -->

-The `evoTS` package facilitates univariate and multivariate analysis of evolutionary sequences of phenotypic change.
+The `evoTS` package facilitates univariate and multivariate analyses of phenotypic change within lineages.

 The `evoTS` package extends the modeling framework available in the
 <a href="https://CRAN.R-project.org/package=paleoTS"> `paleoTS`